 - Preheat oven to 350F with rack on lower middle position.
 Grease an 8×8 baking pan and set aside.

 - In a large bowl, combine the oats, protein powder, chia seeds, cinnamon, and salt.
 Whisk to combine.

 - Bake 18 minutes, or until edges turn golden grown.
 Center should still be soft.
-Let cool in pan completely before cutting into bars.
-If needed, cover and chill in fridge for easier cutting.
+Let cool in pan completely, and slice into bars.
+Wrap in airtight container, and store in fridge for 1 week.